nham/linux_setup/README.md

 ## ~/.xmonad/xmonad.hs

-I don't know Haskell but I cobbled this together using the internet.
-This depends on xmonad-contrib.
+I cobbled this together when I didn't understand Haskell.
+At some point I  will revisit.
+This depends on xmonad-contrib and xmobar.

 ##.vimrc